 Tactic (program): Monitor and engage in efforts by Lancaster County, the Northern Neck Planning District Commission, the Northern Neck Broadband Authority, and the Center for Innovation and Development to develop more robust internet connectivity in the area.

 Tactic (program): Continually keep an eye on the public and nonprofit resources that might become available to boost the internet connectivity in the Town.

+Use tax revenue for items that benefit town property owners only… for instance, a waterfront town park could be for the use only by taxpayers.

 Future Land Use